koniferous22/npns-challenge-service/README.md

-# npns-challenge-service
+# npns-content-service
-Challenge service for npns
+Content service for npns

 ## TODO
 * Config options for file upload count and max size